PaulZH/omgeving-javascript/README.md

 * At the moment, the components should not be mixed with the [jQuery-based Linked Data widgets](https://gitlab.com/bnowack/lnedata-ui).
 * The base URL of the the target site should be `/` (for running the code in a sub-directory, another build configuration would be needed).
-* Link hrefs are not rewritten to the current site's base URL.
-During testing, you need to adjust URLs manually when clicking on not-yet-published links.

 ## Components